rishav21r/Advanced-SQL/README.md

-# Advanced-SQL
+# Advanced SQL
-This repo contains information about some of the most useful techniques in SQL
+This repository contains information about some of the most useful techniques in SQL